vishal767/exposure-ble/README.md

 }
 ```

-## Share Privacy-Protected Data with the Server
+## Share Diagnostic Keys with the Server

-This project implements the `Server` class to simulate a remote server with which the app communicates.
+This project simulates a remote server with which the app communicates.
+A user with a diagnosis for COVID-19 can upload *diagnosis keys* to the server.
+Each instance of the app periodically downloads diagnosis keys to search the device’s private interaction data for matching interactions.

 There is a single `Server` object in the app that stores the received diagnosis keys and provides them on demand.
 The sample server does not partition the data by region.
 It maintains a single list of keys, and provides the entire list upon request.

 ``` swift
 // Replace this class with your own class that communicates with your server.